iainctduncan/scheme-for-max/README.md

 Narative documentation is here: https://iainctduncan.github.io/scheme-for-max-docs/

-To file tickets about errors or improvement suggestsion for the docs, use the docs repo: https://github.com/iainctduncan/scheme-for-max-docs
+To file tickets about errors or improvement suggestions for the docs, use the docs repo: https://github.com/iainctduncan/scheme-for-max-docs

 Video Overview here: https://youtu.be/ErirIFCTdjg